Who Is This Credit Card Best For?

-Delta does not have an award chart, which can make planning ahead difficult.
-You’ll need to search for individual flights to find out the number of miles you’ll need.
-Our research has found that Delta miles are worth an average 1.60 cents each—a respectable value, though lower than the frequent flyer miles offered by United Airlines or American Airlines.
+Our research has found that Delta miles are worth an average 1.54 cents each—a respectable value, though lower than the frequent flyer miles offered by United Airlines or American Airlines.

 You can also use your miles to make a partial payment on an eligible Delta flight.
 For every 5,000 bonus miles redeemed, you’ll get $50 off the cost of the ticket.
 Of course, flight prices fluctuate, so you should do your research and track changes to try to score the best deal.

 Besides flights, you may use miles to shop for magazines, merchandise, or to make a donation to a charity.
 However, going these routes will get you less value than booking flights.
 Since Delta miles don’t expire, you’re better off saving them to use for when you have to book a trip.

 How to Get the Most Out of This Card